doncicuto/dir3-rest-api/README.md

 - `DATABASE_URL="postgresql:// test:test@localhost:5432/dir3?Schema=public"` specifies the variable that will allow Prisma to connect to your database.
 The project uses a PostgreSQL database as an example.
 - `EXPRESS_PORT=3000` specifies on which port the API will listen, by default port 3000 will be used.
 - `MAX_RESULTS_NUMBER=200` if defined allows specifying the maximum number of results returned by the API, if not defined, by default a maximum of 100 results will be returned.
+- `PAPERTRAIL_HOST` and `PAPERTRAIL_PORT` defines the host and port for papertrail logging.
+You can find more info at [Papertrail documentation page](https://documentation.solarwinds.com/en/Success_Center/papertrail/Content/kb/configuration/configuring-centralized-logging-from-nodejs-apps.htm).

 The following article by Nikolas Burk posted on the [Digital Ocean blog](https://www.digitalocean.com/community/tutorials/how-to-build-a-rest-api-with-prisma-and-postgresql) can be useful to understand this repository, although you should visit the Prisma page to see updated versions of the Prisma client.

+This repository uses [Drone CI](https://docs.drone.io/) to create a Docker image, host it in a private repository, and deploy said image to a K8s cluster.
+You can consult the .drone.yml file, Dockerfile and the k8s directory to get an idea of ​​how they work.

 ### API